gradle/gradle/design-docs/software-model.md

 ## Reporting

+- Model report shows too much detail by default, should probably not include tasks and just show 'data'
 - Values for properties with primitive and other scalar types do not show up in model report unless they have been set
+- Value for property with type collection of scalars is not shown in model report unless value has been set.
+- `null` value for mutable property with type collection of scalars is not shown in model report (but empty list is).

+## RuleSource

+- How to write a rule based plugin is not documented (need to tidy up docs on `PluginAware` and `ObjectConfigurationAction`)
+- Methods of rule source classes must be private, or be declared as rules, but cannot be both.
+    - Remove constraints on private methods (eg allow parameterized private methods).
+- Allow helper (i.e. non rule) methods to be parameterized for types in rule source plugins (currently we do not allow any parameterized methods)

+## Managed types

+- Need reasonable `toString()` value for scalar collection implementations.
+Should match that of other managed types.
+- Documentation does not mention copy-on-write semantics for mutable properties of type scalar collection.
+- Support `Collection` of scalar as property type, at least for mutable property.

 ## Cleanup